PacificCommunity/ofp-sam-amped/AMPLE/inst/introtext/intro_hcr.md

 ## Introduction

+This is the first app in the **AMPLE** package.
+It is the best to start if you are unfamiliar with HCRs.

+This app attempts to introduce the basic ideas behind a Harvest Control Rule (HCR).
-A HCR is part of a Management Procedure, along with the data collection and estimation method.
+An HCR is part of a Management Procedure, along with the data collection and estimation method.
-In these apps we focus on HCRs.
+In this app we only focus on HCRs.
-This application attempts to introduce the basic ideas behind a Harvest Control Rule (HCR).

 You can see that there are three plots: catch (top left), biomass (bottom left) and the HCR (the top right).